charkster/esp32s3_mcp9808_temp_csv_email_and_webpage/README.md

 Micropython script for esp32s3 and mcp9808 to log temperature to a csv file and email it as an attachment.
 Web server also included to get a live copy of the temperature log file.
+NTP time is synchronized daily.

 Seeed Xiao esp32s3         |  Adafruit MCP9808
 :-------------------------:|:-------------------------: